joinrakee1/nlp_disaster_tweets_detection/README.md

 3. **Variant 2**: Stacked LSTM with batch normalization, dropout = 0.5, learning rate = 0.0005

 ## Results

-The Bidirectional LSTM model achieved the highest validation accuracy (~76.7%).
+The **Bidirectional LSTM** model achieved the highest validation accuracy (~76.4%) in the final run.
 Validation curves and training logs for all three models are included in the notebook for comparison.

+It is worth noting that in some previous runs, the **Baseline RNN** model achieved higher validation accuracy than the bidirectional and stacked variants.
+This variation is expected in deep learning workflows due to factors like random weight initialization, dropout behavior, and the absence of a fixed random seed.
+These small changes can influence the training dynamics, especially on smaller datasets.

 ## Requirements
 - Python 3.10